Code-Institute-Submissions/marosan28-online-journal_DecResub/README.md

 How the colors have been used in this app:

 Lavender Web (#dedef3) - This is a soft, muted shade of purple that was used as a background color for the journaling app.
 Its calming nature can help users focus and relax while writing.

-Beige (#f5f5dc) - This is a light, neutral color that was used for text and other design elements in the journaling app.
-It is easy on the eyes and helps create a clean, uncluttered look.

 Black (#000000) - Black is a classic color that was used for text and other design elements in the journaling app.
 It is a strong, bold color that can help create contrast and make text stand out.